SEER Savings Calculator

 New unit energy36,000,000 / 16 / 1000

 Estimates only.
-Actual savings depend on usage patterns, duct losses, climate variation, and rebates.
-Note: SEER2 (2023+ standard) ratings run ~5% lower than legacy SEER for the same unit — compare apples to apples.
+Actual savings depend on usage patterns, duct losses, and climate variation.
+Note: SEER2 (2023+ standard) ratings run ~5% lower than legacy SEER for the same unit, so compare apples to apples.

 Reference